Best iPhone portable chargers and power banks for 2020: Mophie, MyCharge and more

 Read more: Best wireless car chargers and mounts of 2020

-The Anker PowerCore Slim 10,000 mAh retails for about $35.
+The Anker PowerCore Slim 10,000 mAh costs about $25.
 While it's thicker than some of the chargers in this roundup, it is one of slimmest 10,000-mAh portable chargers and has a USB-C input for charging the battery, but no USB-C output.
 No cables are included.

 The Atom XS comes in two versions: a smaller 800-mAh output model and larger 1,300-mAh output model.
 These are designed to fit on a keychain and are about the size of an electronic car key.
 But be warned, they won't fully charge your phone.
 The idea is to have them around for charging in case your phone dies and you need a spot of juice to get you through a few hours.